Maximize your time and receivables with our complimentary Nebraska Medicare Fee Calculator tool.

 It’s simple.
 You can find out how much your practice is owed in four steps:

 Medicare reimbursement rates in Nebraska are typically set at 80% of the cost of providing services.
 (That’s because the patient will be responsible for the remaining 20%).
-There are some specific services whose rates might be higher or lower, but for physical therapy, 80% is the typical reimbursement rate in Nebraska.
+There are some specific services whose rates might be higher or lower, but for physical therapy, 80% is the typical reimbursement rate.

 You’ll notice that reimbursement rates can differ dramatically by location, so it’s good to make sure that you’ve selected the correct locality from the list.